aau-claaudia/hpc/docs/taaurus/how-to-access.md

 - **No GDPR registration required** — the project does not process personal data in a way that requires registration
 - **No ethical approval required** — the project does not need research ethics review
-- **No license required** — the project does not need a specific license beyond standard platform terms

 Select the relevant options only when they truly apply to your project.
 CLAAUDIA may follow up if the justification is unclear.